Makra Peak

-The Makra is a peak in the Mansehra District in Hazara Region of the Himalayas in northern Pakistan.
+The Makra Peak (مکڑا چوٹی; lit.
+'Spider Peak') is a mountain peak in the Himalayas Range, located on the border between the Kaghan Valley of Khyber Pakhtunkhwa and the Pakistani-administered Azad Kashmir.
 It is 3885 m high and almost 200 km from Islamabad on the Naran Road.
-From Kiwai, a single 7-kilometre-long road runs uphill to Shogran, a tourist resort with numerous hotels; the track continues to climb up to Siri Lake and ends at Paye.
+The trek to the peak starts from the Kaghan Valley, located in Hazara region of the northern Pakistan.
+From Kiwai, a single 7-kilometre-long road runs uphill to Shogran, a tourist resort with numerous hotels; the track continues to climb up to Siri Lake and ends at Payee.
 From here it is a trek of four hours to the top of the Makra.
-Hiking on the Makra is difficult due to snow and the gradient of the mountainsides.

 Although it can be straightforward to climb, fatalities have occurred during storms.
-In spite of its difficulties, the summit offers the good views of Hazara and Azad Kashmir.
+In spite of its difficulties, the summit offers views of Hazara and Azad Kashmir.
 Fatalities tend to occur in bad weather, especially thick fog, and as a result of the steepness of some sections.
 The waters from the mountain's glacier feed the Kunhar River.
-The place has been named as Makra Peak by locals as Makra (means spider in Urdu, the local language) due to its shape in snow resembling that of a spider on a web.